-Welcome to a special edition of DataViz Weekly!
-The 2024 U.S. presidential election has just concluded, and media outlets worldwide have unleashed a plethora of maps to convey the election results.
-We’ve curated a collection of over twenty election maps, showcasing diverse approaches to vote data visualization.
+The 2024 U.S. presidential election has concluded, and media outlets worldwide are offering a plethora of data graphics to convey the election results.
+In this special edition of DataViz Weekly, we’ve curated a collection of over twenty election maps, showcasing diverse ways to represent voting data — cartograms, choropleth maps, bubble maps, and more.
+Whether you’re a data enthusiast, professional, or simply intrigued by the 2024 election outcomes, explore the latest U.S. election maps from top media!

 💡 Also see our previous special editions with election maps: 2020 U.S. election maps and 2024 UK election maps.